 HostGator Cloud is one of those services.

-When I first heard about HostGator’s WordPress cloud hosting, I was skeptical.
+I must admit that when I first heard about HostGator’s WordPress cloud hosting, I was skeptical.

 Their tech team made some pretty bold claims and I wasn’t sure that the services would live up to the hype.

-However, after purchasing a subscription and taking HostGator Cloud for a spin, I was shocked at how much of an improvement their cloud hosting is over their shared hosting option.
+Nevertheless, after purchasing a subscription and taking HostGator Cloud for a spin, I was shocked at how much of an improvement their cloud hosting is over their shared hosting option.

 One of the things that surprised me the most was the impressive uptime rates that I recorded during my 10+ months as a HostGator Cloud customer.